Terms and Conditions

 Permission to re-use is subject to the following conditions:

-- you must acknowledge the source and our copyright in cases where you supply the information to others; "Copyright © 2016, Re-used with the permission of the Health and Social Care Information Centre.
+- you must acknowledge the source and our copyright in cases where you supply the information to others; "Copyright © 2016, Re-used with the permission of the Health and Social Care Information Centre, also known as NHS Digital.
 All rights reserved."

 - you must reproduce the information accurately, without amendment or alteration;